 For more information see our leaflet Ending your tenancy – death of the tenant.

 If you wish to end the tenancy on behalf of a deceased person you may do so providing your have the legal authority as executor or next of kin.
 Please complete the online Termination on Death form or download a PDF version of the form.

-If you are a secure council tenant, you may be able to transfer your tenancy to your partner or other family member.
+If you are a secure council tenant, you may be able to transfer your tenancy to your partner or other family member depending on when the tenancy started.
 Assignment is the legal transfer of a tenancy whilst the tenant is alive.

 A sole tenant or joint tenants can request an assignment.
 People assign their tenancy to:

 - allow a tenant to vacate their home but allow members of the family to remain.